 - Click the Connect and Authorize button to grant ClickUp access to your Slack workspace.

 - Select the channels where you want updates and the events that matter—task creation, comments, assignments, and status changes.
-This is what most people mean when they search connect Slack for real-time task notifications.

 - Do a quick sanity check: